Journey Into Fear Blu-ray Movie

 Journey Into Fear Blu-ray Movie, Overall Score and Recommendation 3.0 of 5

 Journey Into Fear was the third and final film that Orson Welles helped to make for RKO Pictures, all of which were notoriously turbulent productions with controversies related to their completion and theatrical release.
-Citizen Kane obviously survived and the almost great The Magnificent Ambersons is still well-regarded, but Journey Into Fear -- which was butchered by RKO in post-production, much like Ambersons -- was the first true casualty.
-It's clearly well-directed by Norman Foster but the narrative suffers due to this studio interference, so anyone hoping for another great collaboration between Welles and frequent creative partner Joseph Cotten might walk away disappointed.
+Citizen Kane obviously survived and the almost great The Magnificent Ambersons is still well-regarded, but Journey Into Fear (which was butchered by RKO in post-production, much like Ambersons) was the first true casualty, even if Welles was able to salvage it somewhat for the version released in American theaters and presented here.
+The narrative still suffers due to those creative differences, so anyone hoping for another terrific collaboration between Welles and his frequent creative partner Joseph Cotten might walk away disappointed.
+Warner Archive's Blu-ray has decent A/V merits considering its source material, so Journey Into Fear is nonetheless recommended to established fans of the film.